ACM-JUIT/Resume-Parser/README.md

 # Resume-Parser
-A model that will parse general information from a resume like name, email, mobile number, skills, work experience etc.
+A model api that will parse general information from a resume like name, email, mobile number, skills, work experience etc.

 ## What is a Resume Parser ?
 Resume Parsing is conversion of a free-form resume document into a structured set of information suitable for storage, reporting, and manipulation by software.
 Resume parsing helps recruiters to efficiently manage electronic resume documents sent electronically.